return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_drv_h.rst

     :param  Wmax:
         *undescribed*

-.. _`_wait_for.description`:
+.. _`__wait_for.description`:

 Description
 -----------

-Does the right thing for modeset paths when run under kdgb or similar atomic contexts.
+Macro to help avoid open coding check/wait/timeout patterns.
 Note that it's important that we check the condition again after having timed out, since the timeout could be due to preemption or similar and we've never had a chance to check the condition before the timeout.

 .. _`disable_rpm_wakeref_asserts`: